tagtogorg/tagtog-doc/collaboration.md

 <div class="two-third-col">
   <h2>Roles</h2>
-  <p>By default, tagtog comes with a set of predefined roles.
-Below you can find a general description of the roles.
-In the <a title="tagtog - permissions" href="collaboration.html#permissions">permissions</a> section you will find a detailed list of the permissions for these roles.</p>
+  <p>tagtog comes with a set of predefined user roles.
+Here you find a summary description of the roles.
+In the <a title="tagtog - permissions" href="collaboration.html#permissions">permissions</a> section just below you will find a detailed list of the permissions for these roles.</p>
   <table style="width:100%">
     <tr>
       <th>Role</th>